Adding TrustedForm Consent Tags

 data-tf-element-role

-This tag can take any one of the following values:
+This attribute can take any one of the following values:

 The offer element is the highest level element.
 It should be a DOM element that completely captures the area where consent and any of its requirements are given.
 Pages with multiple marketing offers (e.g. attempts to sell different goods/services) should tag each one separately.